emmettna/emmettna.github.io/_posts/2020-1-13-Things-I-didn't-know-that-were-important-when-I-was-working-alone.md

 ---
 layout: post
 title: "Things I didn't know that were important when I was working alone"
-date: 2020-1-13
-categories: jekyll update
+categories: [Codereview, personal, teamwork]
-author: Emmett Na
+author: emmett
 comments: true
 ---
 I'd like to share some of my mistakes that I didn't know that were important when I was working alone.
 Especially if you are the only developer in your team or company, probably starting start up company, you may have made the same mistakes.